poxyran/poxyblog/src/pages/02-11-2019-calling-native-functions-with-frida.md

 ## Practical examples <a name="examples"></a>

-I've prepared three examples in order to demostrate the use of the *NativeFunction*, *NativePointer* and structs in Frida.
+I've prepared three examples in order to demonstrate the use of the *NativeFunction*, *NativePointer* and structs in Frida.

 These examples are really basic stuff, there isn't too much more to say about this topic but are a good starting point.